mariovida/node-url-parser/README.md

    ```

 3. **Set up the environment:**
-   Create a .env file in the root of your project:
+   Create a .env file in the root of the project:

    ```bash
    IM_SECRET=secret_key